jirkapok/GasPlanner/doc/results.md

 In case of multiple tanks

 * Consumed gas is extracted in reverse order from last tank up to the first tank
-* Reserve for first tak remains always at least 30 bars
+* Reserve for first tak remains always at least 30 bars (435 psi)
 * For all other tanks, there is no reserve required as technical minimum, until the reserve isn't larger than capacity of the first tank.
 * In case of multiple tanks with the same bottom gas, to consume from both tanks and distribute the reserve, you need manually create segments and assing the tanks in Extended view.